-Name: Why is this lab exercise useful; where can the resu Registration No.: Its be used in engineering design/industry?
+Name: Registration No.: Why is this lab exercise useful; where can the resul ts be used in engineering design/industry?
 1. 2.
 3. What were the experimental spring stiffnesses?
-Ho Why do they differ from theory? w did these compare with theoretical values?
-Using experimental values for system parameters what are the calculated natural frequencies?
-What are the experimental natural frequencies?
-Why do they differ from calculated values? requericies? calculated values?
-What are the two largest sources of error which you u encountered in this experiment?
-What can you conclude from this lab exercise?
-How w do your findings relate to engineering design?

-Please note that this experimental report summary is not a substitute for full and comprehensive laboratory experiment notes which will be used for full data analysis and reporting.
+How Why do they differ from theory? w did these compare with theoretical values?
+Using experimental values for system What are the experimental natural parameters what are the calculated natural frequencies? frequencies?
+Why do they differ from calculated values?
+What are the two largest sources of error which you encountered in this experiment? • What can you conclude from this lab exercise?
+How do your findings relate to engineering design?
+Please note that this experimental report summary laboratory experiment notes which will be used for f is not a substitute for full and comprehensive

-\Show sample calculations \\Appropriate reference books have been suggested in the lectures.
+^{}Show sample calculations Appropriate reference books have been suggested in the lectures.